|Map of Beihai Park |

 You can stand in the Five-Dragon Pavilions to see the Jade Flowery Islet with the gleaming White Dagoba standing in the exuberance of trees, flowers and various other plants.
 There are also many other worthwhile places to visit around the Five-Dragon Pavilions including the Heavenly King Hall, Chengguan Hall and the Temple of Little Western Skies, a famous Buddhist architecture.

 |Chengguang Hall located in the Circular City|

 Finally you can visit the Circular City right at the southwestern corner.
-The city wall stands about 4.6 meters (about 15 feet) high and has a circumference of 276 meters (about 906 feet).
+The city wall stands about 15 feet (4.6 meters) high and has a circumference of 910 feet (277 meters).
 Among the various places to visit in the Circular City including halls, towers and pavilions, the most important construction is the Chengguang Hall which holds the extremely precious white jade statue of Buddha introduced from Burma at the end of Qing Dynasty.
 In front of the hall is a grand urn made of variegated dark jade.
-With a diameter of 1.5 meters (about 4.9 feet), a circumference of 5 meters (about 16.4 feet), a height of 0.7 meters (about 2.3 feet) and a weighing 3.5 tons, the urn used to be the vessel of Kublai Khan for storing wine.
+With a diameter of 4.9 feet (1.5 meters), a circumference of 16.4 feet (5 meters), a height of 2.3 feet (0.7 meters) and a weighing 3.5 tons, the urn used to be the vessel of Kublai Khan for storing wine.